xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   ⨆ i : X.affineOpens, (i : X.Opens) = ⊤
 ```

-*Natural Language:* Every scheme can be covered by affine open subsets.
+Every scheme can be covered by affine open subsets.
 The supremum (union) of all affine opens equals the entire scheme.

 == Existence of Affine Neighborhoods